All Episodes

 But they're taking the number that's being talked about as the cut.

-That that's that that static number, and then they are dividing that number by the number of people who would who would uh fit into that number if it were the total budget.
+And then they are dividing that number by the number of people who would fit into that number if it were the total budget.

 And so what they've come up with is that the amount of money being cut would service 300,000 people with food stamps.

-So they're just saying 300,000 people aren't gonna get their food stamps anymore, but these are 300,000 people that don't exist because they're not getting their food stamps in the first place.
+So they're just saying 300,000 people aren't going to get their food stamps anymore, but these are 300,000 people that don't exist because they're not getting their food stamps in the first place.

-There's aside from this obesity complaint that everybody's waging out there, there's no there's no question that that we have schools and a number of other institutions that are cheating on eligibility.
+Aside from this obesity complaint that everybody's waging out there, there's no question that we have schools and a number of other institutions that are cheating on eligibility.

 All of these programs are loaded with fraud and waste.

-And a lot of senators and congressmen view the agriculture budget the same way as they view the highway bill.
+And a lot of senators and congressmen view the agriculture budget the same way as they view the highway bill, pork opportunities.

 Not all of it, of course, but that's what stops some of them from taking efficiency seriously.